Combining quantitative survey data with qualitative data can give you a different view

 The goal of this study was to capture physician thoughts, experiences and responses closer to the moment of decision/action than traditional interview techniques; then to examine these moments of decision before time allowed physicians to post-rationalize their decisions.

-First, we employed FocusVision Revelation, our social media style insights platform, which physicians could use on their smartphone.
+First, we employed FocusVision Revelation, our social media style insights platform, which physicians could use on their smartphone to collect qualitative data.
 This solution enabled them to record to video their account of a treatment decision for a particular patient on the day it actually occurred (thus closer to the moment of decision).

 As a second step, a follow-up webcam interview was conducted via FocusVision InterVu.
 The purpose of these follow up interviews was to review all cases and deepen exploration of the doctor’s wider caseload that was recorded in the first stage.